JFK (film): Box-office

 JFK was released in theaters on December 20, 1991.
 In its first week of release, JFK tied with Beauty and the Beast for fifth place in the U.S. box office and its critics began to say it was a flop.
 Warner Bros. executives argued that this was at least partly because the film's long running time meant it had had fewer screenings than other films.
 Box-office picked up momentum, however, in part due to a $15 million marketing campaign from the studio.
 By the first week in January 1992, it had grossed over $50 million worldwide, eventually earning over $200 million worldwide and $70 million in the United States during its initial run.

-Garrison's estate subsequently sued Warner Bros. for a share of the film's profits, alleging fraud perpetrated through a book-keeping practice known as "Hollywood accounting".
+Garrison's estate subsequently sued Warner Bros.
+Pictures for a share of the film's profits, alleging fraud perpetrated through a book-keeping practice known as "Hollywood accounting".
 The lawsuit contended that JFK made in excess of $150 million worldwide but the studio claimed that, under its "net profits" accounting formula, the film earned no money, and that Garrison's estate did not receive any of the more than $1 million net profits income he was due.